-With the WAL enabled, all received data is additionally written by receiver to the checkpoint directory in a fault-tolerant file system such as HDFS or S3.
+With the WAL enabled, all received data is additionally written by the receiver to the checkpoint directory in a fault-tolerant file system such as HDFS or S3.
 Thanks to that it can be re-read from there when the driver is recovered and buffered data in executors memory is lost.
 In this simple way, Spark Streaming provides a mechanism to avoid data loss on driver recovery!

 Although the WAL ensures the zero data loss, it doesn’t guarantee an exactly-once semantics for all sources.
 Imagine the following bad scenario that might happen when integrating Spark Streaming with Kafka:

 - The receiver receives input data and stores it reliably in WAL